 Medical Insurance

-If your health insurance covers treatments, you’ll need to borrow significantly less.
+You’ll need to borrow significantly less if your health insurance covers treatments.
 Couples with low credit scores can take out smaller loans for expenses not covered by insurance, such as deductibles, coinsurance, and copays.

 Changing jobs might help you find a health plan that includes IVF coverage.
 Employer-sponsored group health plans often provide IVF benefits for two main reasons: